 The majority of men and women who seek a reparative hair transplant do so because the results were not aesthetically pleasing.
 Often, this doll’s hair look comes from outdated surgical techniques.

 If the dissected hair grafts were too large or the surgery took place years ago when hair transplantation was still a newer procedure, revision hair transplants are possible.
 Poor design and execution by a less than aesthetically skilled surgeon is one of the more common etiologies of patients seeking reparative work.

 There are several ways an experienced hair transplant surgeon can fix your unsightly hair transplant result.
 One is to remove the follicles and dissect them into smaller grafts and transplant them again.

 The second option involves removing a portion of the oversized follicle and transplanting the excised hair follicles into other areas.
 The third option involves removing the follicles and reverting to having bald spots or a shaved head.
 Oftentimes, additional grafts will be transplanted.

 View this hair transplant before and after video to see the actual results of a hair transplant surgery with Dr. Jeffrey Epstein of the Foundation for Hair Restoration.
-Dr. Epstein performs hair restoration in New York and Miami.
+Dr. Epstein performs hair restoration in Miami.

 Through the use of online consultations, anyone can discuss their specific hair loss issues and decide if a hair transplant is the best option.
 Dr. Epstein’s goal is always to make the end results look natural.
-Schedule a free consultation by calling (212) 759-3484 in New York City or (305) 666-1774 in Miami.
+Schedule a free consultation by calling (305) 666-1774 in Miami.